james-11t/moviescenedetector/README.md

 • Install a GPU for efficiency in testing

-• Potentially create more classes to increase model accuracy (current model may falsely predict that a fictional movie is AI generated)
+• Potentially create more classes to increase model accuracy (e.g. current model may falsely predict that a fictional movie is AI generated)

 # How To Run